Corey-Zumar/MRI-Reconstruction/README.md

    ```

    The stated loss metrics will be computed over a subset of the test disc consisting of `SIZE` slices sampled contiguously (in directory order) from the MR images in the test disc.
 These metrics will be saved as a JSON-formatted file under the directory specified by `-r/--results_dir`.
 Again, note that the values associated with the `-s/--substep` and `-f/--lf_percent` flags are consistent with the values used in the **training** section.
 The same values should be used for training and evaluation.

+### Subsampled Evaluation
+Given an undersampled MR image, this evaluation procedure will produce a corrected image by evaluating the reconstruction network on its pixel representation.

+**COMING SOON**

 ## Maintainers